 How do I request a fair hearing?

-written with the assistance of Lansner & Kubitschek
+This resource was written with the assistance of Lansner & Kubitschek

 A Fair Hearing is a chance for you to change a decision about services or visitation that was made by the Administration for Children's Services (ACS) or the private foster care agency.
 A Fair Hearing is not the same thing as a conference - you have the right to request both, but your services may continue if you request a Fair Hearing.